harishanand95/cxr_classification/README.md

 * Adam optimizer is used as SGD optimiser had difficulty generating graphs.
 This also means more parameters to store.

 ![alt text](https://github.com/harishanand95/cxr_classification/blob/master/tflearn_model.png?raw=true "Model")

+classification_cxr.py has a model made in tensorflow itself while tflearn_classify has tflearn library used.